I need your help.

 2008, Clubless: The Legend of Victor Montango

 Per IMBd, “Packed with disc golf action, Clubless tells the Montango legend that has only been whispered around disc golf courses.”
 An online source said that it was “filmed in 2007, with scenes on location at the University of Wisconsin Parkside disc golf course.
 A young A.J.
 Risley has a cameo as an extra, along with Kevin Gomez.”
-I contacted the creators here and hope to view the film soon.
+View it here.

 2008, Discs and Dorks